jpe17/hackernews-predictor/README.md

 This project is licensed under the MIT License - see the LICENSE file for details.

-## 🙏 Acknowledgments

-- HackerNews API for providing the dataset
-- PyTorch team for the deep learning framework
-- Streamlit for the web interface framework
-- Open source community for various tools and libraries used

 ---

 **Note**: This project is for educational and research purposes.
 The model predictions should not be used as the sole basis for content strategy decisions.